pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/rabbitmq/_index.md

 #### Receiving a message

-To receive a message, we use the RecevieAsync() method, which has the correlation_id and the waiting time in milliseconds as input parameters.
+To receive a message, we use the RecevieAsync() method, which has the context and the waiting time in milliseconds as input parameters.
 The following example shows how to use it:

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}